-TAKING THE METRO
+TAKING THE TRAM

 When walking around Lisbon you will quickly come across two types of trams: the modern ones (longer) and the old trams from the beginning of the XX century (smaller).
 Our suggestion is to take a ride on board the old trams 28, which connects Martim Moniz to Campo de Ourique.
 Along the route of the tram 28 you will pass by several iconic places and monuments of the city.
 The route of the famous tram 28 passes through Bairro da Graça, São Vicente de Fora church, Alfama, the Cathedral, Santo António church and Conceição street.

 It then goes through Chiado (stopping almost in front of the famous pastry shop “A Brasileira”), passes by Largo de Camões (Bairro Alto), goes along Calçada do Combro, passes by Assembleia da República and Jardim da Estrela.
 We suggest you do both routes so you can appreciate from different angles everything there is to see.
 Take your time and enjoy the Lisbon’s “casario” (houses) as well.

 EAT A PASTEL DE BELÉM